-Soekardi was welcoming but certainly uncomfortable; we’d negotiated the interview on the condition of a short duration.
-He would have probably been more enthusiastic if he were allowed to speak of his homeschooled ten year old daughter or the interests of his young twin girls.
+Soekardi was welcoming but certainly uncomfortable; we’d negotiated the interview on the condition of short duration.
+He would have probably been more enthusiastic if he were allowed to speak of his homeschooled ten-year-old daughter or the interests of his young twin girls.
 But we wanted the lowdown on the American of Indonesian descent and his activities on the Moroccan coast.
 We had him under the bright afternoon sun coming through the room windows.

 MP: How would you introduce Iskandar Soekardi as a poet to our readers?